gvwilson/thirdbit/src/fiction/iffy/index.md

 One of the Marines handed her a pair of blunt-ended scissors as solemnly as de would have handed her a loaded gauss gun.
-She heard the door lock click as she sat down and studied the flimsy in her hand.
+She heard the door lock click as she sat down and studied the chaos in front of her.

 Sandrine lost track of time as she measured, cut, shaped, and tied.
 They had only given her six rubber bands: